The Brutal Truth About The Lifestyle of Entrepreneurship

 Being an Entrepreneur and Accepting Your Role

-Now you know what it feels like being an entrepreneur—if you didn’t already.
+Now you know what it feels like to be an entrepreneur—if you didn’t already.

-Without the appropriate tools to manage, entrepreneurship is a like driving in New York City without any lane lines, speed limits, stop signs, or traffic signals.
+Without the appropriate management tools, entrepreneurship is like driving in New York City without lane lines, speed limits, stop signs, or traffic signals.

 Sounds about right, doesn’t it?